NERSC/podman-hpc/README.md

 1. configuration file template (if a template is allowed)
 1. environment variable template (if a template is allowed)
 1. configuration file
-1. enviornment variables
+1. environment variables

-The enviornment variable override is the configuration parameter in upper case prefixed with PODMANHPC_ (e.g. podman_bin becomes PODMANHPC_PODMAN_BIN).
+The environment variable override is the configuration parameter in upper case prefixed with PODMANHPC_ (e.g. podman_bin becomes PODMANHPC_PODMAN_BIN).

 The list of configurable values is: